-Method Type Method Title Method Description agreement of landowners, unsold logs will be hauled to accessible locations for salvage by the public in accordance with the substantive requirements of 6 NYCRR Part 192.5, firewood restrictions to protect forests from invasive species.
+Method Type Method Title Method Description Туре А Construction Use Logs may be utilized as needed during construction for wetland access, cribbing, retaining walls, or other uses.
+Following use, any logs unsuitable for firewood, saw logs, or chipping will be transported off the ROW to an approved disposal site. Туре В Log Piles Logs not needed for construction will be removed from the ROW to an approved disposal area and will be shown on the Plan and Profile drawings (Appendix C) as applicable. Туре С Sale Where sufficient merchantable volume exists on the site, logs may be sold to a third party.
+Where appropriate and practical, and with the agreement of landowners, unsold logs will be hauled to accessible locations for salvage by the public in accordance with the substantive requirements of 6 NYCRR Part 192.5, firewood restrictions to protect forests from invasive species.
 Type D Tree/Log Chipping When logs cannot be reused or sold, they will be chipped on site.
 The resulting wood chips will be piled in upland areas within the ROW or transported off ROW to an approved disposal site.
 Wood chips will be spread 3 to 5 inches thick with fertilizer spread over the chips to minimize soil nitrogen depletion due to cellulose decomposition. Туре Е Vegetation Chipping Vegetation may be chipped to reduce debris volume.
 See Type D for the handling of chips.
 Type F Vegetation Hauling Vegetation and stumps may be hauled to a NYSDEC approved landfill or other suitable off-site location with the approval of the landowner and all applicable permitting agencies.
 Type G Vegetation Burial Stumps may be buried on the ROW with landowner agreement.
 The burial areas will be sufficiently compacted and monitored after construction to assure that settling does not occur.
 Where significant settling after construction has been identified by the Construction Inspector et. al., finished grade will be re-established using locally obtained run-of-bank material and/or topsoil and re-seeded as appropriate as specified in Section 14.2.
 Areas where significant amounts of stump burial occur will be noted on as-built drawings and monitored for settling during ROW condition surveys and maintenance activities.